-Artificial intelligence also has the potential to lead to massive cost savings.
-According to a study by Accenture, banks can leverage AI Banking tools to increase their transactions by two and half times using the same headcount.
+Artificial intelligence has the potential to lead to massive cost savings.
+According to a study by Accenture, banks can leverage AI banking tools to increase their transactions by two and half times using the same headcount.

 And, financial services companies are well placed to take advantage of artificial intelligence.
-There is no AI without data.
+There is no AI in banking without data.
 But the financial industry collects lots of data in the ordinary course of business.

 As the mode of operations goes virtual, vulnerabilities in financial systems are exposed.
 In the past, bank robbers wielded ski masks and guns; these days, culprits use code and a keyboard.
 The only way to combat technological threats is with better tech.

 AI provides an opportunity for financial institutions to create a friendly customer experience, reduce error rates by employees, and make better investments.
 Intelligent Decision Management Systems (DMS) helps the institution remain compliant by cutting down error rates and reducing time spent capturing customer information accurately.

-However, a proper evaluation of AI in financial services would be incomplete without examining some misconceptions of artificial intelligence.
+However, a proper evaluation of AI in banking and financial services would be incomplete without examining some misconceptions of artificial intelligence.
 For example, the idea that machine learning is at par with human intelligence is a myth.
 Furthermore, even where artificial intelligence appears to surpass human abilities, such as using many variables to predict an outcome, the cost often exceeds the benefits.

 What are the Top Benefits of Artificial Intelligence for Banks?

-Below is a list of the five of the top benefits of artificial intelligence in finance and banking.
+Below is a list of the five of the top benefits of artificial intelligence in the finance and banking industry.
 We also discuss some of the risks and challenges faced by the financial services industry when using artificial intelligence.